 A single-page application (also known as SPA) is a web application that uses one URL for all its screens.
 The browser loads a page from the URL one time for the whole session.
 During its functioning, the application sends requests to the web server without changing the URL.
 Such applications are quite popular because they allow making web pages more dynamic and responsive.

 LoadNinja has functionality to run scripts against single-page applications in the same way as it runs scripts against regular web applications.
 After reproducing a website user’s experience during recording, command virtual users to perform the same actions you performed to run load, scalability, and performance tests.

 When working with a single-page application, the URL of the page the user works with doesn’t change.
 For that reason, LoadNinja cannot automatically mark the difference between the application screens, so it doesn’t create steps automatically.
 You have to manually create a step for each individual application screen.

 In LoadNinja, such steps are called synthetic steps.
 Each synthetic step is a logical block that combines the actions the user performs on a specific screen of the application.

-Select Add > Step on the toolbar of the script recorder:
+Select Add > Step on the toolbar of the UI test editor:

 In the subsequent dialog, name the step as you like: